-However, satellite systems have several inherent constraints.
-The resources of the satellite communication network, especially the satellite and the Earth station, are expensive and typically have low redundancy; these must be robust and be used efficiently.
 The large delays in geostationary Earth orbit (GEO) systems and delay variations in low Earth orbit (LEO) systems affect both real-time and non-real-time applications.
 In an acknowledgement- and time-out-based congestion control mechanism (like TCP), performance is inherently related to the delay-bandwidth product of the connection.
 Moreover, TCP round-trip time (RTT) measurements are sensitive to delay variations that may cause false timeouts and retransmissions.
-As a result, the congestion control issues for broadband satellite networks are somewhat different from those of low-latency terrestrial networks.
-Both interoperability issues as well as performance issues need to be addressed before a transport-layer protocol like TCP can satisfactorily work over long-latency satellite IP ATM networks.
+As a result, the congestion control issues for broadband satellite networks are somewhat different from those of low-latency terrestrial networks

-There has been an increased interest in developing Differentiated Services (DS) architecture for provisioning IP QoS over satellite networks DS aims to provide scalable service differentiation in the Internet that can be used to permit differentiated pricing of Internet service [2] This differentiation may either be quantitative or relative DS is scalable as traffic classification and conditioning is performed only at network boundary nodes.
+There has been an increased interest in developing Differentiated Services (DS) architecture for provisioning IP QoS over satellite networks.
+DS aims to provide scalable service differentiation in the Internet that can be used to permit differentiated pricing of Internet service [2].
+This differentiation may either be quantitative or relative.
+DS is scalable as traffic classification and conditioning is performed only at network boundary nodes.
 The service to be received by a traffic is marked as a code point in the DS field in the IPv4 or IPv6 header.
 The DS code point in the header of an IP packet is used to determine the Per-Hop Behavior (PHB), i.e. the forwarding treatment it will receive at a network node.
-Currently, formal specification is available for two PHBs - Assured Forwarding [3] and Expedited Forwarding [4].
+Currently, formal specification is available for two PHBs -Assured Forwarding [3] and Expedited Forwarding [4].
 In Expedited Forwarding, a transit node uses policing and shaping mechanisms to ensure that the maximum arrival rate of a traffic aggregate is less than its minimum departure rate.
-At each transit node, the minimum departure rate of a traffic aggregate should be configurable
+At each transit node, the minimum departure rate of a traffic aggregate should be configurable and independent of other traffic at the node.
+Such a per-hop behavior results in minimum delay and jitter and can be used to provide an end-to-end 'Virtual Leased Line' type of service.

-\\SASTRI KOTA:408-473-5782 sastri kota@lmco com and independent of other traffic at the node Such a per-hop behavior results in minimum delay and jitter and can be used to provide an end-to-end 'Virtual Leased Line' type of service
+In Assured Forwarding (AF), IP packets are classified as belonging to one of four traffic classes.
+IP packets assigned to different traffic classes are forwarded independent of each other.
+Each traffic class is assigned a minimum configurable amount of resources (link bandwidth and buffer space).
+Resources not being currently used by another PHB or an AF traffic class can optionally be used by remaining classes.
+Within a traffic class, a packet is assigned one of three levels of drop precedence (green, yellow, red).
+In case of congestion, an AF-compliant DS node drops low precedence (red) packets in preference to higher precedence (green, yellow) packets.

-In Assured Forwarding (AF), IP packets are classified as belonging to one of four traffic classes IP packets assigned to different traffic classes are forwarded independent of each other Each traffic class is assigned a minimum configurable amount of resources (link bandwidth and buffer space) Resources not being currently used by another PHB or an AF traffic class can optionally be used by remaining classes Within a traffic class, a packet is assigned one of three levels of drop precedence (green, yellow, red) In case of congestion, an AF-compliant DS node drops low precedence (red) packets in preference to higher precedence (green, yellow) packets
+In this paper, we describe satellite network architectural options followed by a wide range of simulations, varying several factors to identify the significant ones influencing fair allocation of excess satellite network resources among congestion sensitive and insensitive flows.
+The factors that we studied in QoS Frame Work include a) number of drop precedence required (one, two, or three), b) percentage of reserved

-In this paper, we describe a wide range of simulations, varying several factors to identify the significant ones influencing fair allocation of excess satellite network resources among congestion sensitive and insensitive flows.
-The factors that we studied in Section 2 include a) number of drop precedence required (one, two, or three), b) percentage of reserved (highest drop precedence) traffic, c) buffer management (Tail drop or Random Early Drop with different parameters), and d) traffic types (TCP aggregates, UDP aggregates).
-Section 3 describes the simulation configuration and parameters and experimental design techniques.
-Section 4 describes Analysis Of Variation (ANOVA) technique.
+(highest drop precedence) traffic, c) buffer management (Tail drop or Random Early Drop with different parameters), and d) traffic types (TCP aggregates, UDP aggregates).
+We describe the simulation configuration and parameters and experimental design techniques.
+Analysis Of Variation (ANOVA) technique is described.
 Simulation results for TCP and UDP, for reserve rate utilization and fairness are also given.
-Section 5 summarizes the study's conclusions
+The study conclusions are summarized.